Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

 7. On the **Enable Resource Deployments** section, you have two options.

     a.
 If you select **Yes**, as part of the template deployment ARM will assign two policies to enable auditing in your environment, sending logs to the Log Analytics workspace for platform monitoring.
-If you select **Yes**, then you can skip the following steps on this guide: **3.1 Assign the Log Analytics policy** and **3.2 Assign the diagnostics policy using GitHub actions** (as template deployment will perform these actions).
+If you select **Yes**, then you can skip the following steps on this guide: [Assign the Log Analytics policy](./use-git-pipeline.md#(Optional)-Assign-the-Log-Analytics-policy) and [Assign the diagnostics policy using GitHub actions](./use-git-pipeline.md#(Optional)-Assign-the-diagnostics-policy-using-GitHub-actions) (as template deployment will perform these actions).
     b.
 If you select **No**, then the template deployment will not assign the policies to create the Log Analytics workspace and to enable auditing on the environment.
-Hence, you will need to perform the following steps described on this guide: **3.1 Assign the Log Analytics policy** and **3.2 Assign the diagnostics policy using GitHub actions**.
+Hence, you will need to perform the following steps described on this guide: [Assign the Log Analytics policy](./use-git-pipeline.md#(Optional)-Assign-the-Log-Analytics-policy) and [Assign the diagnostics policy using GitHub actions](./use-git-pipeline.md#(Optional)-Assign-the-diagnostics-policy-using-GitHub-actions).

     When you have made your selection (Yes/No), and click on **Next: Review + create**